gustavares/cos-tutorial/TUTORIAL.md

 ### 3.1 **COS functions**

 These are the functions responsible to communicate with COS using the `ibm-cos-sdk`.
-We are going to create the following function in the `cos.js` file:
+We are going to create the following functions in the `cos.js` file:
 - `getPresignedUrl`
 - `listFilesFromBucket`
 - `initiateMultipartUpload`